Forced Submersion Leaves A Child Traumatized, What Do You Do?

 Or (And this would be my preference)

-To take the time to explain to the parent what I am doing every step of the way and getting them on side thus enlisting their help.
+To take the time to explain to the parent what I am doing every step of the way and get them on my side thus enlisting their help.
 This sometimes has the side benefit indirectly of the parent gaining a different view of how to approach the child on some things.

 Richard